Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Archive metadata

-- The top-level "Release" file and authenticity
+- Top-level "Release" files and authenticity verification

 - Archive-level "Release" files